 Participation in athletics is a privilege and not a right.
-Participants should demonstrate respect and concern for the rights and feelings of others and behave in a manner that reflects favorably on themselves, their family, school and community.
-Students who participate in athletics must read and return a signed copy of the Athletic Code of Conduc acceptance of the rules contained. t (Appendix A) indicating their understanding and 16
+Participants should demonstrate respect and concern for the rights and feelings of others and behave in a manner that reflects favorably on him/herself, family, school and community.
+Students who participate in athletics must read and return a